YieumYoon/ecse397-efficient-deep-learning/scripts/COMPARISON.md

 - Module not found (check module name)

 **Q: Can I use these scripts on other clusters?**
-A: The principles apply, but change `/mnt/fs1` to `$TMPDIR` or cluster-specific scratch space.
+A: The principles apply, but use `$TMPDIR` (job-local scratch) or cluster-specific scratch space.

 ---